hpc/mpifileutils/doc/rst/build.rst

     $ spack install mpifileutils +lustre +experimental

+To build from a release tarball, use CMake.
+Note that this requires the manual installation of the dependencies.
+One can also use spack to create an environment.

 To build from a release tarball, there are two scripts: buildme_dependencies and buildme.
 The buildme_dependencies script downloads and installs all the necessary libraries.
 The buildme script then builds mpiFileUtils assuming the